Many have asked how my style will change in my seventh decade.

 Straight slim leg pants with a jacket will still be my uniform because that silhouette flatters my inverted triangle shape.

 The scarf I am wearing here is about five years old.
 I have worn it countless times.
 If the weather is too hot for a scarf, you will see me switch to only a necklace.
-If I am wearing the scarf just draped around my neck or under the lapel of my jacket to give my look pattern and color, I may also wear a necklace.
+If I am wearing the scarf just draped around my neck or under my jacket’s lapel to give my look pattern and color, I may also wear a necklace.
 I never tie scarves in a fussy way, and I try to achieve straight lines or a V-neckline with them.

 I will continue to be willing to try new things.
 This year I discovered that I like the slimming effect of a short jacket over a longer top.
 The learning never stops!

 An open mind tempered with wisdom can be an essential attribute.
 There is indeed an art to aging well.

 A wardrobe of great looking sunglasses is necessary for me.
 I wear them every day.

 The last item I agreed to review for the blog arrived this week.
 I loved it so much I immediately bought the black one and a silk scarf from Uno Alla Volta.

 If you don’t know of this company yet, they have the most fantastic collection of unique items I have found.
 Their name means one at a time® and describes how their artisans lovingly create each treasure.
 Taking things uno alla volta is at the core of their philosophy for living a meaningful life.

 My philosophy in my sixties will continue to invest in quality and enjoy it every day.
 You have earned it!